marufzaman/sentiment-analysis-api-using-flask/README.md

 pip3 install --no-cache-dir -r ./App/requirements.txt
 ```

-**Note:** Here, `--no-cache-dir` is used to avoid cache dir for the pip installation.
+> :memo: **Note:** Here, `--no-cache-dir` is used to avoid cache dir for the pip installation.

 **4.** Start the API server:
-From the root directory: sentiment-analysis-api-using-flask/.
+Execute the following command from the root directory: `sentiment-analysis-api-using-flask/.`

 - ##### On a Windows-based system: